Evanesco-Labs/WhiteNoise.rs/README.md

 Of course, we will see some **JOINING** logs about node2 printed in boot node as following:
 ![img.png](docs/pics/img2.png)

-Change the port and start node3 and node4, finally we will build a network with four relay nodes and one bootstrap node.
+Change the port and start node3 and node4, finally we will build a network with four routing nodes and one bootstrap node.

 ### Join WhiteNoise Network

-You are able to join remote WhiteNoise network as a relay node, if you know the **MultiAddress** of it's Bootstrap.
+You are able to join remote WhiteNoise network as a routing node, if you know the **MultiAddress** of it's Bootstrap.
 Just simply fill in the bootstrap flag.

 ## Test